What is Substance Use Disorder?

 Over-the-counter drugs or OTCs refer to medications that are obtained without a prescription from a physician and sold directly to consumers.
 These can include cold medicines, allergy medicines, diet medications, pain relief medicines, and more.
 Contrary to the belief that these medications are all safe, these medications can be abused and misused leading to drug abuse and serious health issues.
 Abuse of OTC medications is dangerous and can lead to overdose and death.

 Learn more about OTC drugs here.

 Inhalants are everyday household or industrial products whose vapors are used to get high.
 Chemicals are inhaled through the nose or mouth using plastic bags or other implements.
-Inhalants may be referred to as gasoline, poppers, sniff, huff, or chroming.
+Inhalants may be gasoline, poppers, sniff, huff, or chroming.
 Inhalants, like other drugs, can lead to addiction and result in health issues or even death.
 Inhalants may result in mental impairment and psychiatric problems including anxiety, panic attacks, and psychosis.
 Common health issues and physical reactions include increased heart rate, headaches, blood pressure changes, nausea, seizures, delirium, brain damage, asphyxiation (from bags), and social problems.
 This kind of drug misuse can also result in sudden death.